cantalupo555/torrent-builder/README.md

   --version arg      Torrent version (1=v1, 2=v2, 3=hybrid) (default: 3)
   --comment arg      Torrent comment
   --private          Make torrent private
-  --webseed arg      Add web seed URL (can be used multiple times) --piece-size arg   Piece size in KB (must be one of: 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192, 16384, 32768)
+  --tracker arg      Add tracker URL (can be used multiple times) --webseed arg      Add web seed URL (can be used multiple times) --piece-size arg   Piece size in KB (must be one of: 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192, 16384, 32768)
 ```